Healthcare in Taiwan

 Healthcare in Taiwan is administered by the Ministry of Health and Welfare of the Executive Yuan.
 As with other developed economies, Taiwanese people are well-nourished but face such health problems as chronic obesity and heart disease.
-In 2002 Taiwan had nearly 1.6 physicians and 5.9 hospital beds per 1,000 population.
-In 2002, there were 36 hospitals and 2,601 clinics in the country.
-Per capita health expenditures totaled US$752 in 2000.
-Health expenditures constituted 5.8 percent of the gross domestic product (GDP) in 2001 (or US$951 in 2009); 64.9 percent of the expenditures were from public funds.
-Overall life expectancy in 2019 was averaged at 81 years.
+In 2023, Taiwan had 2.3 physicians and 7.3 hospital beds per 1,000 population.
+There were 476 hospitals and 23,421 clinics in the country.
+Per capita health expenditures totaled US$2,522 in 2023.
+Health expenditures constituted 7.8% of the gross domestic product (GDP) in 2023; 63% of the expenditures were from public funds.
+Overall life expectancy in 2025 is 80.94 years.